This article was updated on September 11th, 2023

 - REDUCES ANXIETY, BOREDOM AND DESTRUCTIVE BEHAVIOR – LickiMat helps calm and soothe your pet by helping release endorphins through the promotion of licking.
 Safe Alternative for your dog to lick.
 Great for stressful times such vet visits, bath time, nail clipping, injury recovery as well as thunderstorms and fireworks.

 Playtime is an essential part of any dog’s day, and getting older doesn’t change that.Hopefully the senior dog toys on this page have given you some ideas for items you’d like to share with your senior dog.

 You may need to change the intensity and duration of play, but keeping your golden oldie’s body active and his mind engaged is a great way to help him stay healthy both mentally and physically.

+You may also like to check out my article on Exercising Older Dogs.
 It covers everything from the humble daily walk to physical therapy and everything in between, plus links to equipment which can make getting around easier for senior dogs.

 Disclaimer: This website's content is not a substitute for veterinary care.
 Always consult with your veterinarian for healthcare decisions.
 Read More.